 Choosing a Chartered Surveyor

-The members of the Royal Institute of Chartered Surveyors are allowed to offer services in the fields they believe to be competent.
+The members of the Royal Institute of Chartered Surveyors are allowed to provide services in the fields they believe to be competent.

-For boundary resolution, you will need to find a chartered surveyor who is a specialist in boundary demarcation and disputes.
+For boundary resolution, you will need to find a chartered professional who is a specialist in demarcation and disputes.
 When approached by the owners of the properties, we try our best to approach the matter in a practical way.